 1. What kinds of discrimination are against state law in New Hampshire?

-The New Hampshire Law Against Discrimination makes it illegal for an employer to discriminate on the basis of age, sex, race, color, marital status, physical or mental disability, religious creed, or national origin, and sexual orientation.
-"Employer'' does not include any employer with fewer than 6 employees, nor any non-profit exclusively social club, fraternal or religious association or religious corporation.
+The New Hampshire Law Against Discrimination makes it illegal for an employer to discriminate on the basis of age, sex, race, color, creed, marital status, physical or mental disability, , national origin, or sexual orientation.
+The definition of "Employer'' does not include any employer with fewer than 6 employees, nor any non-profit, exclusively social club, fraternal or religious association or religious corporation.

-Protections for pregnant employees are stronger under New Hampshire state law than under federal law, as state law requires that a pregnant employee be allowed to take time off for any pregnancy-related illness, and be reinstated to her job after giving birth, even if other temporarily-disabled employees are not allowed time off or reinstatement rights.
+There are also protections in place for pregnant employees under New Hampshire state law, as state law requires that a pregnant employee be allowed to take time off for any pregnancy-related illness, and be reinstated to her job after giving birth.
+Essentially, pregnancy and childbirth are treated the same as temporary disabilities.
 More Information on Pregnancy Discrimination.

 2. How do I file a discrimination claim in New Hampshire?